 It is highly recommended that older pets receive biannual veterinary check-up exams rather than one annual exam.
 Because older pets are at an increased risk for disease and cancer, biannual exams can help doctors detect problems early so treatment can be promptly implemented.
 This also allows the doctor to potentially detect and treat issues before they become major health concerns.

 Maintaining physical and mental exercise with your pet is an important factor in promoting wellness.
-Adjusting the frequency and duration of exercise may be necessary to accommodate ailing joints, but some amount of daily exercise is highly recommended.
+Adjusting the frequency and duration of exercise may be necessary to accommodate ailing joints, but some steady amount of daily exercise is highly recommended.
 You also want to continue stimulating your pet’s mind with toys or games that require cognitive stimulation.